verbb/formie/packages/docs/browser/ui-reference/fields/signature.md

 - mounts `SignaturePad` onto the canvas
 - synchronizes the drawn image back into the hidden input as a data URL
+- retries canvas sizing when the field starts hidden (multi-page forms, conditions, or late layout)
+- shows accurate status copy when JavaScript is disabled, canvas is unsupported, or initialization fails
-- responds to page navigation and resize changes so the canvas can be remeasured safely
+- responds to page navigation, resize, and visibility changes so the canvas can be remeasured safely

 ## Events